IBM/code-engine-node-sdk/README-FIRST.md

 This repository uses [Jest](https://jestjs.io/) for its testing and mocking framework.
 To run individual test files, `jest` must be installed globally on your local machine.
 The aggregate tests are run with the following commands.
 The code coverage report is displayed by default.
 - `npm run test` - run all tests
 - `npm run test-unit` - run only unit tests
-- `test-integration` - run only integration tests
+- `npm run test-integration` - run only integration tests

 ### Unit tests
 Unit tests are automatically generated to accompany each generated service code file.
 They rely on a set of utility functions contained in the file `test/resources/unitTestUtils.js`. **Virtually no set up is needed for unit tests, just put the generated test files in `test/unit/` and they will be ready to run.**

 ### Integration tests
 Integration tests must be written by hand for each service, if desired.
 For integration tests to run, service credentials must be specified in a file called `test/resources/auth.js`.
 An example showing the proper format of this file is located at `test/resources/auth.example.js`.

 An example integration test is located at `test/integration/integration.test.js.example`.
 This example contains the imports necessary to run an integration test suite, which will be explained below.